-Currently, our natural gas and oil operations are concentrated in the Appalachian region of the United States, in the Marcellus Shale in Pennsylvania.
+Currently, our natural gas and oil operations are concentrated in the Appalachian region of the United States, and more specifically, in the Marcellus Shale in Pennsylvania.
 Our properties consist of interests in developed and undeveloped natural gas and oil leases.
 These interests entitle us to drill for and produce natural gas, NGLs, crude oil and condensate from specific areas.
 Our interests are mostly in the form of working interests and, to a lesser extent, royalty and overriding royalty interests.
-We have a single company-wide management team that administers all properties as a whole.
-We track only basic operational data by area.
-We do not maintain complete separate financial statement information by area.
-We measure financial performance as a single enterprise and not on an area-by-area basis.
-The table below summarizes our operating data for the year ended December 31, 2020.